zchking/docs/pages/katalon-studio/docs/applitools-integration.md

 	 * @return A wrapped WebDriver which enables Eyes trigger recording and frame handling.
 	 */
 	static Eyes eyesOpenWithBaseline(String baselineName, String testName, RectangleSize viewportSize)

+*Note: This plugin is used to integrate Katalon Studio with Applitools.
+A plugin license in Katalon Store does not cover any Applitools licenses.*